 Prior to ever releasing a piece of apparel, UKNOW and Co. was buzzing in the Indianapolis streetwear community.
-When this article was published, the brand didn’t have a website and had only shared a few glimpses of their upcoming clothing release.
+When this article was published, the brand didn’t have a website and had only shared a few glimpses of their inaugural clothing release.
 There seems to be a genuine trust that the final product will be worth the early support.

 This confidence originates from co-founders and siblings Jada and Justin.
 Well known for their individual senses of style, the two coined the moniker “uknow” years before planning to design clothing.
 Jada reflects, “Big Sean had this old ass project called UKNOWBIGSEAN.
 When Justin changed his Twitter name to @uknowjustin, I changed mine to @uknowjaeduh.
 It just became a thing – if you knew Justin, you knew Jada.
 You didn’t know one without the other.”

 UKNOW became a point of recognition for the duo, but soon transformed into a sense of belonging and community for younger family members.
 If they created a term that was well-recognized by those in their inner circle, why not expand and offer a sense of inclusion to like-minded thinkers around the city?
 In comes the “and co.”

 The creativity of Jada and Justin, coupled with the business savvy of Reo, makes for a pretty solid UKNOW and Co. team.
 But, it’s not just about the fashion drops.
 As Reo puts it, “UKNOW is an ideology, a belief, something way more than just t-shirts.”

 In preparation for the brand’s very first release, The Legend of UKNOW, I sat down with the team to chat fashion inspirations, brand development and aspirations.

 Tune into Soul Culture’s conversation with UKNOW and Co. to learn why you should support the soon-to-be talk of the Midwest.Tweet